SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/src/site/markdown/README.md

 This project lets you create different drinks composed of different liquids.
 For more information on the drinks you're able to create with this program please look below.

-In addition you can also add drinks as a purchase to a cash register, which then tracks what kind of drinks got sold, when and by whom they got sold and how much revenue you made.
+In addition, you can also add drinks as a purchase to a cash register, which then tracks what kind of drinks got sold, when and by whom they got sold and how much revenue you made.

 ### How to use this project? ###